-Sections:
+17.08.010 Purpose and Intent

-17.08.010 Purpose
+17.08.010 Purpose and Intent

 17.08.020 Applicability

 17.08.030 General Provisions

-17.08.040 Density Bonus Matrix
+17.08.040 Density Bonus Matrix Criteria

-17.08.050 Density Bonus Criteria
+17.08.050 Density Bonus Criteria Development Standards

-17.08.010 PURPOSE.
+17.08.010 PURPOSE AND INTENT.

+- A. Purpose.
 The purpose of Chapter 17.08 is to help implement portions of the Fruita Community Plan by providing for residential density bonuses in designated zones tied to the provision of community amenities.
-This Chapter is intended to promote compatibility between land uses, as well as predictability and fairness in the approvals process, consistent with the Fruita Community Plan.
+This Chapter is intended to promote compatibility between land uses, as well as predictability and fairness in the approvals process, consistent with the Fruita Community Plan. - B. Intent.
+The intent of this Chapter is to provide options and standards that promote and encourage innovative design that emphasize walkable neighborhoods that are pedestrian in scale and character, integrating open space or common area, detached sidewalks, park strips and tree lined streets and offer a variety of housing types.

 17.08.020 APPLICABILITY.
 The provisions of Chapter 17.08 apply only when an applicant has requested a density bonus and only where the zone in which a project is located specifically authorizes residential densities exceeding the base density of the zone.
-Density bonuses granted under Chapter 17.08 may be combined with density transfers granted under Chapter 17.09, subject to the limitations of Chapter 17.09 (maximum transfer of one (1) dwelling unit per gross acre).